· David Cruz · ABA Best Practices · 9 min read

 Partial interval recording overestimates the actual occurrence of behavior.

-Consider: A 2-second occurrence in a 15-second interval scores the same “yes” as 15 full seconds of behavior.
-If a student scripted for just 2 seconds in each of 14 intervals, partial interval would report 70% - even though the actual behavior occupied less than 10% of the observation period.
+Consider: a 1-second occurrence in a 15-second interval scores the same “yes” as 15 full seconds of behavior.
+If a student vocally disrupted instruction for just 1 second in each of 14 intervals out of 20, partial interval would report 70% - even though the actual behavior occupied less than 5% of the observation period (14 seconds out of 300).

 This overestimation is a feature, not a bug, when used correctly.